 - I. Voting members: - Five faculty representatives from both the pre-clerkship and clinical disciplines based on recommendations from the Committee on Committees of the Faculty Council.
 One of these faculty members serves as chair as appointed by the dean.
-Two members are elected by the faculty and remaining members are selected by the associate dean for students, in consultation with the Faculty Council Committee on Committees.
-Assistant deans of medical education may serve as voting members. - II.
-Ex-officio non-voting members: - Associate and assistant deans for students. - Other support staff members including representation from the M.D.
-Registrar's Office, representation from the Office of Student Academic Support Services, assistant dean of planning and knowledge management, and director of faculty and academic affairs.
+Two members are elected by the faculty and remaining members are selected by the Associate Dean for Students, in consultation with the Faculty Council Committee on Committees.
+Assistant Deans of Medical Education may serve as voting members. - II.
+Ex-officio non-voting members: - Associate and Assistant Deans for students. - Other support staff members including representation from the M.D.
+Registrar's Office, representation from the Office of Student Academic Support Services, Assistant Dean of Planning and Knowledge Management, and Director of Academic Affairs.
 The M.D. registrar coordinates all SEPC meetings. - III.
 The COM Legal Office and UCF General Counsel's office provide legal support to the committee.